aliatarek/BioSync-Sound-Equalizer/README.md

 # Signal Equalizer

-Signal equalizer is a basic tool in the music and speech industry.
-It also serves in several biomedical applications like hearing aid abnormalities detection.
+A signal equalizer for manipulating music, animal sounds, and eliminating certain arrhythmia components in ECG signals.
+An equalizer is a basic tool in the music and speech industry as well as in several biomedical industries.

 ## Features

-- [x] Uniform Range Mode
+- [x] Uniform Range Mode for composed signals
 - [x] Musical Instrument Mode
 - [x] Animal Sound Mode
-- [x] ECG Abnormalities Mode
+- [x] ECG Abnormalities Mode for eliminating certain arrhythmias from the signal
 - [x] Multiple Smoothing Windows to customize and select from
 - [x] User can switch between Modes easily
 - [x] 2 linked viewers and have a variety of controls that works synchronously